VivyCetra/neptune_final_project/readme.md

 OK, here we go.

-# Title of my project Viviana Project
+# Title of my project: Cell lineage of the *Lepidodermella squamata* (Gastrotrich)

 ## Introduction and Goals

-The goal of my project is to answer the question, What is...?
+The goal of my project is to find a way to calculate the distance between each cells in a cell leneage of *Lepidodermella squamata*.

-The methods I will use to do this are...
+In order to do this, I will use Python

-The data I will use are (my own data/ data publicly available at YYY/ simulations)
+The data I will use are my own data

 ## Methods